OgarProject/Ogar/README.md

  - Addbot [Number]
    * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.
+ - Ban [IP]
+   * Prevents anyone with the banned IP from joining.
+ - Banlist {clear}
+   * Shows a list of currently banned IPs.
+You can clear the banlist by typing "clear" as the 2nd parameter.
  - Board [String 1] [String 2] [String 3] ...
    * Replaces the text on the leaderboard with the string text.
  - Boardreset
    * Resets the leaderboard to display the proper data for the current gamemode
  - Change [Config setting] [Value]
    * Changes a config setting to a value.
 Ex. "change serverMaxConnections 32" will change the variable serverMaxConnections to 32.
 Note that some config values (Like serverGamemode) are parsed before the server starts so changing them mid game will have no effect.
+ - Clear
+   * Clears the console output
  - Color [Name] [Red] [Green] [Blue]
    * Replaces the color of all players matching [Name] with this color.
  - Food [X position] [Y position] [Mass]